Frequently Asked Questions

 Can I withdraw reinvested interest to pay my taxes?

 Yes.
-An investor can approach the manager to request for a portion of the capitalised interest to be paid out to meet tax liabilities, provided that the correct supporting from SARS is provided to verify the amount required.
+An investor can approach the manager to request for a portion of the capitalised interest to be paid out to meet tax liabilities, provided that the correct supporting document from SARS is provided to verify the amount required.
 Should there be no supporting documents provided from SARS, an early withdrawal penalty will be charged.

 Are there special circumstances under which I can withdraw the capital portion of my investment?

 The manager can consider a request from an investor of a non-matured product to have a portion of the investment paid out prior to the maturity date.
-The nature of the request must relate to financial distress and medical expenses.
+The nature of the request must relate to financial distress or medical expenses.
 Supporting documents such as three months' bank statements and medical bills must be provided to the manager when submitting such requests.
 Should the request be approved by the manager, the early withdrawal penalty must be accepted by the investor.
 It is important to note that the quotation of an early withdrawal fee should not be interpreted that the early withdrawal is approved.
 The early withdrawal fee is calculated based on the remaining term and the nominal rate of return.